 Office: Sybil B. Harrington Fine Arts Complex, Room 265

-Dr. Osei-Hwere joined the Department of Communication July 2008 as an assistant professor.
+Dr. Osei-Hwere joined the Department of Communication July 2008 as an assistant professor and was promoted to Associate Professor in 2014.
 She received a Ph.D. in mass communication from the Scripps College of Communication at Ohio University in Athens, Ohio.
 She also received a master's in international affairs with emphasis in communication and development from Ohio University.
 Her bachelor’s degree in publishing studies is from the University of Science and Technology in Ghana, West Africa.

 Mass communication and journalism courses are the primary areas of specialization for Dr. Osei-Hwere.
 She currently teaches Mass Communication Ethics, Introduction to Journalism, Media Law and Introduction to Mass Communication for undergraduate students and Communication Instruction at the college level for graduate students.
 She also served as the instructor of record for the School of Media Arts and Studies and University College at Ohio University teaching Popular Culture, Exploring Globalization in the Developing World and World Broadcasting Systems.
 She has also taught special topics in education and developed two courses titled Media for Social Change and Children’s Media Globalization.
 She has more than 15 years of academic and professional experience in teaching, advising, student affairs administration and training.
 Dr. Osei-Hwere currently serves as one of the faculty advisers for the WTAMU chapter of the National Broadcasting Society.